fundoong/Raspberry-pi-Device-Driver/005_blink/README.md

 >[  327.459594] <1> major number = 246

-> major number is not static
+> - major number is not static, you have to check major number

 4) $   sudo mknod /dev/MOD c 246 0